hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ### Delete Variable Sets

 To delete the variable set:

 1. Click **Settings** in the top menu bar and then click **Variable Sets** in the left sidebar.
 The **Create a new Variable set** page appears.
 2. Select **Delete variable set**.
-The variable set will be removed from all workspaces.
+Terraform Cloud removes the variable set from all workspaces.

 ### Apply or Remove Variable Sets From Inside a Workspace

 To apply a variable set to a specific workspace:

 1. Go to the workspace and click the **Variables** tab.
 The **Variables** page appears, showing all workspace-specific variables and variable sets applied to the workspace.

 2. Click **Apply Variable Set**, select the variable set you want to apply to your workspace, and click **Apply variable set**.
 The new variable set appears in the list and the Terraform will use the variables in the set during the next workspace run.

 To remove a variable set from within a workspace: